 GameSalad’s claim to fame is that you can create your first game in an hour using one of their tutorials.
 Download it for free and start creating.
 GameSalad is built for multi-platform publishing to iOS, Android, Windows Phone, HTML5 and Amazon Fire.

-Another game making app you should check out is Stencyl, a 2D game creation toolkit with an easy to navigate drag and drop interface.
+Another game making software you should check out is Stencyl, a 2D game creation toolkit with an easy to navigate drag and drop interface.
 Built-in crash course kits teach you how to create your first project and walk you through the basics of game assets like characters, scenes, behaviors and sounds.

 Stencyl organizes your games by individual scenes that function like levels.
 You can create multiple scenes or levels and create different physical environments, sounds, behaviors and even gravitational pulls for each one.
 You can test your game as you go and modify your game accordingly.